Chrissivert/Smart-greenhouse/protocol.md

 ![img.png](images/NetworkArchitecture4.png)

 ## The flow of information and events
+IMPORTANT CONTEXT:
+Both the client side and the server side runs two threads each in parallel.
+In both of them, one thread runs continuously in the JavaFX application, and the other thread runs in the communications class.
+The thread responsible for reading new lines over the communications channel is the latter, the thread that runs in the communications class.
+The thread responsible for writing new lines to the communications channel in both client and server is the JavaFX applications thread.

 Establishing a connection:
-1. The GreenhouseSimulator starts and waits for a connection from a ControlPanelClient.
+1. The GreenhouseSimulator starts a new thread that waits for a connection from a ControlPanelClient.
-2. The ControlPanelClient starts and connects to the GreenhouseSimulator.
+2. The ControlPanelApplication starts and connects to the GreenhouseSimulator.
-3. The GreenhouseSimulator accepts the connection and creates a new ClientHandler thread.
+3. The GreenhouseSimulator accepts the connection and adds a new ClientHandler to the list of clients.
-4. The ClientHandler thread starts and waits for a message from the ControlPanelClient.
+4. The GreenhouseSimulator thread waits for a message from the ControlPanelClient.
 5. The ControlPanelClient sends a message to the GreenhouseSimulator.
 6. The ClientHandler receives the message and sends it to the GreenHouseApplication.
 7. The GreenHouseApplication receives the message and updates accordingly.